cztomczak/cefpython/README.md

  </a>
 </p>

-Many Thanks to Lampix for sponsoring the [v66 release](../../releases/tag/v66.0) of CEF Python.
+Many Thanks to Lampix for sponsoring the [v66 release](../../releases/tag/v66.0).
 Lampix is the first hardware and software solution that turns any surface into a smart, augmented reality or interactive surface.
-Please visit its website:
+Please visit their website:
 <a href="https://lampix.com/">Lampix.com</a>

-**Thanks to Fivestars for the v49 release (WinXP/Vista)**
+</td><td width="50%" valign="top">

 <p align="center">
  <a href="https://www.fivestars.com/">